 Transfer of Credit

-A student who transfers to Delaware County Community College from another college can request the transfer of credits by sending an official transcript from their previous institution to Enrollment Central or to email@example.com.
-Current and former students may transfer to the College a maximum of 36 credits from a regionally accredited institution towards an associate degree and half of the total credits required towards a certificate.
+A student who transfers to Delaware County Community College from another college can request the transfer of credits by sending an official transcript from their previous institution to the Records Office or to firstname.lastname@example.org.
+Current and former students may transfer to the College a maximum of 36 credits from an accredited institution towards an associate degree and half of the total credits required towards a certificate.
 Students who have attended a college or university outside of the United States may be able to transfer their credits into Delaware County Community College.
 To do so, students should have the official, English-translated transcripts evaluated course-by-course by any member of NACES (National Association of Credential Evaluation Services) and have the evaluations sent to the Records Office.
-For more information, visit www.dccc.edu/transfer-college or call 610-359-5322.

 Credit for Prior Learning

 Prior learning can be evaluated for College credit through the use of standardized tests or the submission of a portfolio containing certificates, transcripts and other information that documents college-level learning earned outside a formal classroom.
 Examples of other learning opportunities include apprenticeships, military service and non-credit seminars.
 Obtaining credit for prior learning may accelerate degree completion.
-Prior Learning Assessment Advisors guide students in the identification and documentation of their learning as it relates to college courses and curricula in accordance with College policy.
-For more information, visit www.dccc.edu/credit-prior-learning or call 610-359-5322.
+Prior Learning Assessment advisors guide students in the identification and documentation of their learning as it relates to college courses and curricula in accordance with College policy.

 Delaware County Community College grants advanced-placement college credits to qualified students.
 Advanced placement allows students to fulfill the requirements for certain courses.
-Students must contact the College Board to have their official grade report sent directly to the Assessment Services office.
-Credit is awarded to students earning an appropriate score on CEEB advanced placement examinations subject to instructor approval.
-For additional information, call 610-359-3522.
+Students must contact the College Board to have their official grade report sent directly to Assessment Services.
+Credit is awarded to students earning an appropriate score on CEEB advanced placement examinations and is subject to instructor approval.

 College Level Examination Program (CLEP)